What is Drug Rehabilitation?

 - Listen & Pay Attention

-- Let your children talk about peer pressure, problems in their lives and be reassuring help them overcome issues.
+- Let your children talk about peer pressure, problems in their lives and be reassuring to help them overcome issues.

 - Set a Good Example.